Article Image

 bull flag patern in ITCI 2

-It remains a wonderful bull flag pattern but of course we want to see confirmation.
+It remains a wonderful flag pattern but of course, we want to see confirmation.
 One thing I did notice on September 15 was the volume that went along with the rise that day.
-So what do we observe after the September 15 trading day?

 bull flag patern in ITCI 3

-The confirmation move occurs the following day, the price rose by more than 3% and closed just below the high of day.
+The confirmation move occurs the following day, the price rose by more than 3% and closed just below the high of the day.
 Moreover, the closing price was clearly above the bullish flag pattern which confirmed and completed this pattern.

 bull flag patern in ITCI 3

-A Buysetup above the last candle is the next step but in this case there was another problem in the form of a horizontal resistance level very close to the current closing price.
+A Buysetup above the last candle is the next step but in this case, there was another problem in the form of a horizontal resistance level very close to the current closing price.

 So… waiting again for a confirmation breakout (Did I already mention that patience is an essential skill as a trader?)